• Skip to primary navigation

 Read labels.

-A real-food, nutrient-dense paleo diet – which excludes these three substance as well as anything likely to affect behavior - seems to me the best way to ensure your kids get the right nutrition.
+A real-food, nutrient-dense paleo diet – which excludes these three substances as well as anything likely to affect behavior – seems to be the best way to ensure your kids get the right nutrition.

 How Does This Affect Your Family